How did you come up with the idea for this work?

 Nekoi: Who will be that person she should meet?

 Igarashi: Everyone must be asking that themselves (laughs).

 Mito Kōmon (水戸黄門) is a Japanese period drama that was on prime-time television from 1969 to 2011 making it the longest-running in Japanese television history.
 The title character is the historic Tokugawa Mitsukuni, former vice-shōgun and retired second daimyō of the Mito Domain (Wikipedia).

 Translated from Spanish by Chibi Yuuto.

-Interview originally published in CLAMP No Kiseki vol. 11 (Kodansha), released on July 22, 2005.
+Interview originally published in CLAMP No Kiseki vol. 11 (Kodansha), page 23, released on July 22, 2005.
 Original text available upon request.

 If you found mistakes in this translation or would like to contribute with translating other interviews, please contact me.